clooney/china-post-tracking-api/README.md

-# china post tracking  api
+# Aramex tracking  api
-China Post tracking API and webhook make it easy to integrate China Post Tracking function into your own project.
+Aramex tracking API and webhook make it easy to integrate Aramex Tracking function into your own project.
 Support APIs Client Libraries for PHP

 ### API key

-In order to use this API, you need to generate a China Post Tracking  API key in the [TrackingMore](https://www.trackingmore.com).
+In order to use this API, you need to generate an Aramex Tracking API key in the [TrackingMore](https://www.trackingmore.com).
 Apply for free use of API. https://www.trackingmore.com/apply-api.html

 ### List of Tracking Status